lsc-sde/docker-ohdsi-hades/docs/image.md

 ---
-title: HADES Container Image
+title: Container Image
-parent: OHDSI
+parent: Hades
 layout: page
-grand_parent: Components
+grand_parent: OHDSI
 ---

 This is a customised version of the OHDSI Hades image.